-Fig. 3 Intuitionistic Linear Logic Sequent Rules
+Fig. 3 Intuitionistic linear logic sequent rules

-In the bc rule, $[\Pi]$ represents all possible instances of clauses in Π (clauses with instantiations for all variables quantified at the outermost level).
+either it is in one of the contexts of assumptions, or it is an instance of a program clause and the bc rule applies.
+In this rule, $[\Pi]$ represents all possible instances of clauses in Π (clauses with instantiations for all variables quantified at the outermost level).
 Applying this rule in a backward direction corresponds to backchaining on a clause in Π , instantiating the universal quantifiers so that the head of the clause matches A. There is one hypothesis for each subgoal, both linear and intuitionistic.

-The first step towards the formalization of the linear specification logic in Coq is defining an inductive type ∞ for formulas given by the G and P grammars:
+The first step towards the formalization of the linear specification logic in Coq is defining an inductive type $\circ \circ$ for formulas given by the G and P grammars:

 where the atom constructor accepts an atomic formula of type atm and casts it into the formula type oo.
-The type atm is defined for each OL and typically includes the atomic relations or predicates of the OL, e.g., typeof for Proto-Quipper typing (see Section 5.2).
+The type atm is defined for each OL and typically includes the atomic relations or predicates of the OL, e.g., typeof for Proto-Quipper typing (see Sect.
+5.2).
 The constructor T corresponds to the universal consumer, Conj corresponds to multiplicative conjunction and And to additive conjunction.
-The type constructors Imp and lImp corresponds to intuitionistic and linear implication, respectively, where in both cases, the formula on the left must be an atom.
+The type constructors Imp and lImp correspond to intuitionistic and linear implication, respectively, where in both cases, the formula on the left must be an atom.
 The All constructor takes a function as an argument, and thus the bound variable in the quantified formula is encoded using lambda abstraction in Coq.